catalinux/pml1/report.md

 ### Abstract

+From dataset's description:

-According to the  datasets' description,  positive class consists of component failures for a specific component of the APS system.
+> According to the  datasets' description,  positive class consists of component failures for a specific component of the APS system.
 The negative class consists of trucks with failures for components not related to the APS.
-The attribute names of the data have been anonymized for proprietary reasons
+> The attribute names of the data have been anonymized for proprietary reasons

-The dataset contains 170 features and 60000 samples for the training set
+> The dataset contains 170 features and 60000 samples for the training set